lois2inn/Cryptocurrencies/README.md

 ### Visualizing Cryptocurrencies Results
 - The distinct groups that correspond to the three principal components are plotted in a 3D scatter plot for visualization.
 There are three major groups and one outlier.
+- KMeans algorithm is sensitive to outliers.
+Removing these outliers and clustering may produce better results.
 <img src="Images/scatter_plot.png" width="500"/>

 - With the clusters generated, the data is presented in a table using hvPlot.
 There are 532 tradable cryptocurrencies.
 <img src="Images/cluster_table.png" width="500"/>

 - The TotalCoinSupply and TotalCoinsMined columns are scaled between the given range of zero and one.
 The scaled data is added to the clustered data to create a scatter plot.
 Two outliers can be observed.

 <img src="Images/coin_supply_mined.png" width="500"/>

-## Summary

--eigen values